joehannis/joehannis/README.md

 <h2 align="center">EDUCATION</h2>
 <strong>Makers</strong> (April - August 2023)</br></br>
-During the 16 week intensive bootcamp I gained experience in Test-Driven Development with the use of:
+During the 16 week intensive bootcamp I gained experience in Test-Driven Development with the use of:</br>
-Javascript, Node.js, React,  Jest, Cypress, Ruby, Rails, Rspec, RESTful APIs, SQL, MongoDb.
+- Javascript, Node.js, React,  Jest, Cypress, Ruby, Rails, Rspec, RESTful APIs, SQL, MongoDb</br>
-Version control through Git and GitHub
+- Version control through Git and GitHub.</br>
-Paired programming - practised everyday, with pairs cycled to include every member of the cohort.
+- Paired programming - practised everyday, with pairs cycled to include every member of the cohort.</br>
-I am familiar with modelling along the MVC lines, and creating applications following the principles of object-oriented programming.
+- I am familiar with modelling along the MVC lines, and creating applications following the principles of object-oriented programming.</br>
-I worked in three self-organising teams leaning on the agile methodology principles such as agile ceremonies and sprints.
+- I worked in three self-organising teams leaning on the agile methodology principles such as agile ceremonies and sprints.</br>
 All of the work at Makers was conducted using Extreme Programming (XP) principles.</br></br>
 <strong>Frontend Masters</strong>- Javascript: The Hard Parts (Aug 2023), Complete Intro to React (July 2023).</br></br>
 <strong>BA(Hons) Professional Musicianship</strong> Bristol Institute of Modern Music (2010-2013)</br></br>